bclary/wpt-controller/README.md

 ;
-; For each machine name listed in [locations], create a section ; which specifies browser configuration section.
-In this example ; we only use wptdriver.
+; For each machine name listed in [locations], create a section ; which specifies the browser configuration sections for that ; location.
+In this example we use wptdriver configurations which ; are signified by the "w" suffix on the machine/location name.
 ;
 [bc-winxp01]
-1=bc-winxp01-wptdriver
+1=bc-winxp01w
 label=bc-winxp01

 [bc-win61i32-bld]
-1=bc-win61i32-bld-wptdriver
+1=bc-win61i32-bldw
 label=bc-win61i32-bld

 ;
 ; For each browser configuration section named above, create ; a section which defines the supported browser.
 ;
-[bc-winxp01-wptdriver]
+[bc-winxp01w]
 browser=Chrome,Firefox
-label="bc-winxp01-wptdriver"
+label="bc-winxp01w"
 key=XXXXXX

-[bc-win61i32-bld-wptdriver]
+[bc-win61i32-bldw]
 browser=Chrome,Firefox
-label="bc-win61i32-bld-wptdriver"
+label="bc-win61i32-bldw"
 key=XXXXXX
 </pre>